ska-telescope/developer.skatelescope.org/src/policies/incident-management.rst

 * Operations work - the Ops Team are solely responsible for making changes to the system to correct the situation.
 This includes ensuring any other conflicting system support activities are halted as coordinated by the Incident Commander.

 * Live Incident State Document - Create a Jira ticket that is periodically (half hourly) updated with a distilation of how the Incident unfolds from identifaction to resolution.
-The ticket is closed out only when the Postmortem is concluded linking to the Incident `Postmortem <https://confluence.skatelescope.org/display/SE/Incident+Management>`_ Confluence document.
+The ticket is closed out only when the Post Incident Review is concluded linking to the Incident `Post Incident Review <https://confluence.skatelescope.org/display/SE/Software+Incidents+and+Management>`_ Confluence document.

 * Communication - after the initial Incident appraisal, breakout a new slack channel (and link to it as appropriate) to compartmentalise the conversation around the response, and to create a chronological record of how the Incident unfolds from identification through to resolution.
 Cross link to any other communication channels to create as complete a picture as possible of what is happening.
 This also forms a virtual Incident Command Post for the Incident response team to gather round.
 This can be augmented with a dedicated Zoom Room published in the channel, but it must be backed up with written in channel notes that track decisions, and discoveries.